pohernqii/alien-vs-zombie/README.md

 1. Arrow (^  v  <  >)
- -Changes the direction of movement of alien
+ - Changes the direction of movement of alien

 2. Health (h)
- -Adds 20 life to alien.
+ - Adds 20 life to alien.

 3. Pod (p)
- -Instantly inflicts 10 damage to Zombie when hit by Alien.
+ - Instantly inflicts 10 damage to Zombie when hit by Alien.

 4. Rock (r)